KennethTrecy/eslint-config-whitelistyle/README.md

    extends:
      - "eslint:all"
      # - "plugin:vue/vue3-recommended" # Add if you are using "eslint-plugin-vue" too
-     - "plugin:whitelistyle/base"
+     - "whitelistyle"
-     # - "plugin:whitelistyle/vue" # Add if you are using "eslint-plugin-vue" too
+     # - "whitelistyle/vue" # Add if you are using "eslint-plugin-vue" too
    ```

 ### Initialization (for contributors of this repository only)